 I’m often left with leftover heavy (whipping) cream when cooking.
 A recipe might call for anywhere between a couple of tablespoons to a half cup.
 But then what do you do with the rest?
 You can freeze it to use it in future recipes.
 But frozen and defrosted cream will not whip.

-1 cup of cream (or however much you have.
 One cup of cream yields about a half a cup of butter.
 (2 parts heavy cream yields 1 part butter.)

 - Use beaters, a stand mixer or food processor.
 All methods work the same but take different amounts of time.